The Ultimate Guide to Finding Rooms for Rent in Durham NC (2026): Everything You Need to Succeed

 4. Let’s Talk Furnishings: IKEA to the Rescue

-Here’s our philosophy: We furnish the common spaces so the house feels like a home from day one.
+Here’s our philosophy: We furnish the common spaces: the living room, the kitchen, the dining area: so the house feels like a home from day one.
 You just need to bring your bedroom furniture.

 5. Durham Neighborhoods to Watch

-- East Durham: An up-and-coming area with a lot of character.
+- East Durham: An up-and-coming area with a lot of character and some of our most modern renovations.

 Pro Tip: If you're a student or faculty member at Duke, focus on properties near the West Campus or the 9th Street corridor to keep your commute under 10 minutes.